ddrcode/teensy_6502_com_bridge/README.md

 The main purpose for this project is to provide cycle-by-cycle debugging capabilities of W65C02, but it can serve other purpose too, i.e.:

-- comparative debugging for emulators
+- __Comparative debugging for emulators__:
     You can run your 6502-family emulator in parallel with an actual CPU to compare the results in order to measure the accuracy of an emulator.
-- emulated 8-bit computers with a physical processor You can implemented an emulator of a 8-bit, 6502-based computer (i.e. C64), that will work (via this bridge) with a real CPU, while other compnents of the system (like RAM, ROM, video chip) remain emulated.
+- __Emulated 8-bit computers with a physical processor__:
+    You can implemented an emulator of an 8-bit, 6502-based computer (i.e. C64), that will work (via this bridge) with a real CPU, while other compnents of the system (like RAM, ROM, video chip) remain emulated.